 When this multi-channel issue happens, it may reflect in the timeline as well.
 In the below example, all 7 tracks should look exactly the same (in terms of region placement and length) but instead looks like this:

-One known workaround is to export a Final Cut Pro XML from Premiere.
+One workaround that for sure works is to export a Final Cut Pro XML from Premiere.
 It can be opened in Final Cut Pro 7 (the last version that allows AAF export), or X2Pro Audio Convert.
-Another workaround is to export an AAF with embedded media, not link to source media.

-Takeaways for Premiere editors (if you’re exporting to a sound mixer or editor):
+Takeaways for Premiere editors (if you’re exporting for post-production sound

 - Don’t use nested clips.